json4s/json4s/README.md

 Serializing fields of a class
 -----------------------------

-To enable serialization of fields, a FieldSerializer can be added for some type:
+To enable serialization of fields, a single FieldSerializer can be added for each type:

 ```scala
 implicit val formats = DefaultFormats + FieldSerializer[WildDog]()